geowei1/geowei1.github.io/index.md

 {% capture text %}

-These areas of interest can be of vital interest for a number of application areas
+These research fields can be of vital interest for a number of application areas, such as
 *	Transport Modeling and Simulation
 *	Forest-based Supply Chain: Modeling, Simulation, Optimization
 *	DSS for Indoor Production Environments